 Normal Retirement Age

 No faculty member is required to retire.
 However, the University’s “normal retirement age” is 65, at which point faculty members become eligible for retirement benefits as defined by the University’s plan documents.
 A faculty member may request to retire earlier than the “normal retirement age” and, depending on the needs of the University, may be considered for early retirement benefits.
 Except in cases of a voluntary separation offer, the University will continue medical coverage until 65 for any tenured faculty member who is approved for early retirement benefits.
+If the faculty member has completed twenty (20) years of continuous service at the University, he or she will be eligible for a period of up to 18 months (or age 65, whichever is sooner) to continue to receive medical insurance coverage by making the same contributions toward the premium he or she was making as a full-time employee.
+After the 18 months has expired, if the faculty member has not attained age 65, such faculty member may continue to participate in the medical insurance plan until age 65 by paying the full cost of the associated premium.
+Any faculty member approved for early retirement benefits who has not completed twenty (20) years of continuous service may continue to participate in the medical insurance plan until 65 by paying the full cost of the associated premium.

 Retiree Privileges